A royal baby!

 3-4 c. vegan powdered sugar

-Vegan sprinkles for decorating, get them from Pink Peppercorn or India Tree
+vegan sprinkles for decorating, get them from Pink Peppercorn or India Tree

-- To begin this Royal Rose-Scented Cupcakes Recipe, preheat the oven to 375° F. Line a muffin tin with 12 cupcake liners.
+Preheat the oven to 375° F. Line a muffin tin with 12 cupcake liners.

-- In a large mixing bowl, combine the dry ingredients: flour, sugar, baking soda, and salt.
+In a large mixing bowl, combine the dry ingredients: flour, sugar, baking soda, and salt.
 Stir.
 Create a well in the middle of dry ingredients.
 Set aside.

-- Add some embellishments - whether it's small rosebuds or classy sprinkles.
+Add some embellishments - whether it's small rose buds or classy sprinkles.
 These cupcakes will be the talk of the town!